 Fold the top of the dough down and seal it with you fingers to degas it somewhat.
 Then fold the lower section of the dough up and seal it with your fingers.
 You’ll end up with a rough batard-shaped loaf.
 This is the seam side up view.

-13. Cool the Loaves.
+11. Cooling and Serving the Loaves.
 Remove the loaves from the oven and transfer them to a wire rack to cool.
+Let them cool completely before slicing and serving.

 This bread has been YeastSpotted.